NikkiSarah/JCU-MDS/README.md

 | 2021 | MA5852 | [Master Class 2](https://github.com/NikkiSarah/JCU-MDS/tree/main/MA5852) | Amazon Web Services & Python | 4 |
 | 2021 | MA5853 | [Project 1](https://github.com/NikkiSarah/JCU-MDS/tree/main/MA5853) | Python | 4 |
 | 2021 | MA5854 | [Project 2](https://github.com/NikkiSarah/JCU-MDS/tree/main/MA5854) | Python | 4 |

+* Nearly all of the reports and other material produced for MA5854 have not been uploaded as they include proprietary/sensitive information and would violate the conditions of the NDA I had to sign.